megabyte6/connect-4/README.md

       }
       ```

-Note:

-- The installers are currently only available for Windows.
-- If you're on Windows and wish to use a portable build, you can use `connect4-win-x64-x.x.zip` (which ships with a JVM) or `connect4-win-x64-portable-x.x.zip` (which has a windows executable.
-This option is recommended).

 ---

 ### Option 2: I don't want to install stuff.

-Note: This project should be built with JDK 25 but the build script will install it automatically if you don't already have a compatible JDK.
+Note: This project should be built with JDK 25 of later.

 1. Download this repository with the green `Code` button.
 1. Navigate to the project folder.
 You should see a `build.gradle` file.